 Offering a new ice cream flavor, beverage or dish?
 Ask your customers to help you name it!
 By enrolling customers in the process, they'll feel compelled to continue following you to learn the end result of the contest.

 Encourage customers to share photos and add your restaurant tag.
 Ask followers to post an iconic image of the city your restaurant is located in, with your business name tagged in the photo.
 Offer winners gift cards, a free meal, or a similar reward.
-Check out Starbucks' successful take on this contest.

 Encourage Instagram users with more than 300 followers to post a photo that mentions your restaurant (a hashtag, Foursquare check-in, or similar shout out) and reward them with a free treat!
 After all, they just advertised your restaurant to 300 potential customers - for free!